gnailuy/gnailuy.com/_posts/2011-07-15-how-to-change-mac-address-in-linux.markdown

 ### Temporary change of MAC address

-Switch to root or use sudo, then:
+Switch to root or use `sudo`, then:

 ``` bash
 ifconfig eth0 down